harrydowning/esbuild-plugin-auto-env/README.md

 Default: `node_modules/**`

-Glob pattern(s)* determining which files not to replace environment variables in.
+Glob pattern(s)* determining which files not to find environment variables in.
 The following build script will not replace environment variables found in any directory named `tmp` under the `src` directory.

 ```js
 import esbuild from "esbuild";